 Biography

-Kiera Eckhardt is a Sociocultural Anthropologist pursuing a PhD in Anthropology at the University of Kansas.
+Kiera Eckhardt is a Doctoral Candidate in Sociocultural Anthropology at the University of Kansas.

 Kiera also served in Peace Corps Ecuador as a Teaching English as a Foreign Language (TEFL) Volunteer, and as a Refugee Mentor Coordinator through AmeriCorps VISTA in Tampa, Florida.
 She graduated from Illinois State University in 2023 with a Master of Science degree in Anthropology and Applied Community and Economic Development.
 During her graduate studies, Kiera served as President of the Applied Community and Economic Development Student Association and as a member of the Graduate Student Council.

-Kiera worked as a Graduate Fellow and Research Analyst for the Illinois Sentencing Policy Advisory Council, where she conducted qualitative interviews with formerly incarcerated persons and stakeholders of the criminal legal system in the State of Illinois.
+Kiera worked as a Research Analyst for the Illinois Sentencing Policy Advisory Council and was the first anthropologist to be hired by the State of Illinois to conduct qualitative interviews with formerly incarcerated persons and stakeholders of the criminal legal system.
 She also assisted in quantitative data analyses of Illinois Department of Corrections (DOC) data, and Criminal History Record Information (CHRI).
-She published her first paper:
+Her first paper:

 El Teleferico, Quito, Ecuador